the-events-calendar/the-events-calendar/readme.txt

 * Fix - More robust type checking in Builder methods.
 [ECP-1402]
 * Fix - Avoid `orderby` related database error in Custom Tables V1 context.
 [TEC-4555]
 * Fix - Prevent error around Free regular expression for JSON-LD on updated views.
 [TBD]
+* Fix - Prevent error when updating Venue in sites using object cache.
+[TEC-4348]
+* Fix - Prevent date format error when trying to subscribe to calendar in sites using object cache.
+[TEC-4459]
 * Tweak - Clean up the Event Website block to make it more intuitive for users.
 [TEC-4352]
 * Tweak - Update the venue website field to type URL.
 [TEC-4349]
 * Tweak - Do not add date-based ordering to queries when using `none` or `rand` order.
 [TEC-4555]